Which of the following is a characteristic of cancer cells? | Channels for Pearson+

 1

-Understand the nature of cancer cells: Cancer cells are characterized by their ability to divide uncontrollably, which is a key feature distinguishing them from normal cells.
+Understand the nature of cancer cells: Cancer cells are characterized by their ability to grow uncontrollably and invade surrounding tissues, unlike normal cells that have regulated growth and division.

-Consider the role of mutations: Cancer cells often have an increased rate of mutation, which contributes to their uncontrolled growth and ability to evade normal regulatory mechanisms.

-Evaluate nutrient requirements: Cancer cells typically require more nutrients than normal cells to sustain their rapid growth and division.

-Examine contact inhibition: Normal cells exhibit contact inhibition, meaning they stop dividing when they come into contact with other cells.
-Cancer cells lack this property, allowing them to continue dividing even when crowded.
+Consider the concept of contact inhibition: Normal cells exhibit contact inhibition, meaning they stop dividing when they come into contact with other cells.
+Cancer cells lack this property, allowing them to continue dividing and potentially invade other tissues.

-Identify the correct characteristic: Based on the understanding of cancer cell behavior, the characteristic of undergoing uncontrolled cell division is the correct answer.
+Evaluate the lifespan of cells: Normal cells have a limited lifespan due to programmed cell death (apoptosis).
+Cancer cells often bypass these signals, allowing them to survive longer and proliferate.

+Analyze cell division control: In normal cells, cell division is tightly regulated by various checkpoints.
+Cancer cells often have mutations that disrupt these controls, leading to uncontrolled division.

 Related Videos